 - 3. Enter a name for the server in the Name field.
 This name is used as a label to distinguish between different message servers and appears in the list of server names. - 4.
 Use the Server drop-down menu to select an Exchange Server that has been detected by NetVanta UC Server.
 The server name is the name of the physical Exchange Server to which the NetVanta UC Server is connected.
 If you are adding a Microsoft Exchange Server 2010 server, you must select a server with the CAS role.
-Refer to Connecting to Exchange Server on page 147 for information on selecting the appropriate Microsoft Exchange Server 2010 server.

-5. In the Mailbox field, enter the Microsoft Exchange Server mailbox name for the NetVanta UC Server service account.
+Refer to Selecting a Method for Connecting to Microsoft Exchange Server on page 156 for information on selecting the appropriate Microsoft Exchange Server 2010 server. - 5.
+In the Mailbox field, enter the Microsoft Exchange Server mailbox name for the NetVanta UC Server service account.
 This mailbox is the Microsoft Exchange Server mailbox that has special access privileges in Exchange Server..